 Typography is the art and technique behind the arrangement of letters, words, numbers, and other symbols.
-The purpose is to make them legible, readable, and above all – in web design – appealing when displayed.
-Although typography might be one of the more challenging skills to excel in when it comes to web design and development, mastering it might prove more valuable – see the examples above – than one would expect.
+Its purpose is to make them legible, readable, and above all – in web design – appealing when displayed.
+Although typography might be one of the more challenging skills to excel in when it comes to web design and development, mastering it might prove more valuable – see the examples underneath – than one would expect.
 Sadly, this complex multilayered art form requires that extra time that never seems to be available in the IT world.
-Furthermore, many clients don’t see the direct correlation to their company’s profit and hence do not want to put in the time and money for this “extra” layer to their website.
+Furthermore, many people don’t see typography's relation to their company’s profit and hence do not want to put in the time and money for this “extra” layer to their website.

 However, if one is willing to invest a bit (or much) more in their company’s website – perhaps when the competition is fierce – and wants to make sure it stands out from others, significant attention should be paid to the designing and developing the website’s typography.
-This devotion to the branding of your products will pay off and make you a proud owner
+This devotion to the branding of your products will not only pay off in brand awareness, it will also make you a proud owner!

 Besides impressing potential customers, clients, and our designing peers, typography can also play a significant role in sparking interest for a specific cause.
-In this, a subject or topic that is perhaps marginalized or stigmatized in society – or any other community – could be alleviated from this and demand serious attention.
-The websites below are great examples of causes that can benefit from the extra interest that typography encourages.
+In this, a subject or topic that is perhaps marginalized or stigmatized in society – or a particular community – could be alleviated from this by demanding serious attention.
+The websites below are great examples of causes that benefit from the extra interest that typography encourages.

 Discussing typography design with professionals can give you an impression what the possibilities for your specific cause are.
-We at RMinds are always keen on brainstorming together to find the perfect design that matches your style.
+At Rocket Minds we are always keen on brainstorming together to find the best design to match your style.